Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Elizabeth Grove recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers shows Elizabeth Grove has had approximately 7 new homes approved annually over the past five financial years, totalling around 35 homes.
-In FY-26 so far, there have been 10 approvals recorded.
-On average, each home built between FY-21 and FY-25 accommodates about 4.2 new residents per year, indicating a significant gap between supply and demand, which can lead to heightened buyer competition and pricing pressures.
-The average construction cost of new homes is around $282,000.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Elizabeth Grove has seen approximately 7 new homes approved each year over the past five financial years, totalling around 35 homes.
+As of FY26, 10 approvals have been recorded.
+On average, these new homes accommodate about 4.2 new residents per year, indicating supply may not meet demand, potentially leading to heightened buyer competition and pricing pressures.
+The average construction cost value for new homes is approximately $282,000.

-This financial year has seen $75.1 million in commercial approvals registered, reflecting high local commercial activity.
-Compared to Greater Adelaide, Elizabeth Grove has notably lower building activity, at 85.0% below the regional average per person.
-This limited new construction can reinforce demand and pricing for existing homes.
-The area's new development consists of 78.0% detached dwellings and 22.0% medium and high-density housing, maintaining its traditional suburban character focused on family homes.
-There are approximately 333 people per dwelling approval in the location, suggesting room for growth.
+This financial year has seen around $75.1 million in commercial approvals registered, reflecting high levels of local commercial activity.
+Compared to Greater Adelaide, Elizabeth Grove records significantly lower building activity, which is about 85.0% below the regional average per person.
+This constrained new construction often reinforces demand and pricing for existing homes.
+Furthermore, this level is also lower than the national average, suggesting market maturity and possible development constraints.
+New development in the area primarily consists of detached dwellings (78.0%) and medium to high-density housing (22.0%), maintaining Elizabeth Grove's traditional suburban character with a focus on family homes appealing to those seeking space.

-AreaSearch's latest quarterly estimate projects Elizabeth Grove to gain around 832 residents by 2041.
-At current development rates, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.
+The location currently has approximately 333 people per dwelling approval, indicating potential room for growth.
+Population forecasts suggest Elizabeth Grove will gain around 830 residents by 2041, based on the latest AreaSearch quarterly estimate.
+At current development rates, housing supply may struggle to keep pace with population growth, potentially exacerbating buyer competition and supporting price increases.

 Frequently Asked Questions - Development